 The purpose of intermittent fasting is to improve health.
 If you fall under any of the categories mentioned above, then intermittent fasting isn’t for you.

-That’s okay.
-Nothing is a one-size-fits-all.
+And it’s okay.
+Nothing is one-size-fits-all.

 Your physical and mental health is what’s most important here.
 The same goes for your loved ones.